Kristen L. Corbosiero

 Nicholas Johnson

-Nicholas’s research seeks to understand processes that affect tropical cyclone intensity such as ventilation: the injection of cool, dry environmental air into sheared storms.
-A combination of observations from aerial reconnaissance and satellites along with simulations from operational models are used to examine these processes.
+Nicholas's research seeks to understand tropical cyclone ventilation: the injection of cool, dry environmental air into sheared storms.
+A combination of observations from reconnaissance and satellites, along with output from operational models, are used to examine these processes.
+Nicholas participated in NASA's Convective Processes Experiment - Cabo Verde field project and the Naval Research Enterprise Intern Program.
+He is also a Future Investigators in NASA Earth and Space Science and Technology fellow.

 Alex Mitchell